molds/molds/doc/README.txt

       -options
        "difference" indicates difference for the translation in angstrom unit.
        This option is written in translate-directive.
-       Default values are 0, 0, and 0.
+       The default values are 0, 0, and 0.

        E.g.
          TRANSLATE